Natural disaster preparation

 Things you should know

-^The Building and Contents calculators, provided by Allianz through a third-party provider, are intended as a guide only.
-For a more accurate rebuilding or replacement cost, consider obtaining a professional valuation from a licensed builder or professional valuer.
+4The Building and Contents calculators provided by Allianz through a third-party provider, are intended as a guide only.
+For a more accurate cost to rebuild your home or replace your contents, consider obtaining a professional valuation from a licensed builder or professional valuer.

-Home and Contents and Landlord Insurance are issued by Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 (Allianz).
-Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714 arranges the initial issue of the insurance under a distribution arrangement with Allianz, but does not guarantee the insurance.
-This information does not take into account your personal circumstances.
-Before making a decision, please consider the relevant Product Disclosure Statement.
-For more information call 1300 650 255.
+Home & Contents and Landlord Insurance are issued by Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 (Allianz).
+Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714 (the Bank) arranges the initial issue of the insurance under a distribution agreement with Allianz but does not guarantee the insurance.

-If you take out Home and Contents or Landlord Insurance with Allianz the Bank will receive a commission of up to 12% of the premium, excluding Government fees and charges, plus GST.
+If you purchase Home & Contents or Landlord Insurance with Allianz the Bank will receive a commission of up to 12% of the premium excluding Government fees and charges, plus GST.

 Westpac's Privacy Statement is available at westpac.com.au/privacy/privacy-statement or by calling 132 032 8am - 8pm Sydney time, 7 days.
 It covers: